Troubleshooting

 Troubleshooting Login Failures after Migration

-Solution If you try to log in to CDO and you know you are using the correct username and password and your login is failing, or you try "forgot password" cannot recover a viable password, you may have tried to login without creating a new Cisco Security Cloud Sign On account, you need to sign up for a new Cisco Security Cloud Sign On Account by following the instructions in Create a New Cisco Security Cloud Sign On Account and Configure Duo Multi-factor Authentication.
+Solution If you try to log in to Security Cloud Control and you know you are using the correct username and password and your login is failing, or you try "forgot password" cannot recover a viable password, you may have tried to login without creating a new Cisco Security Cloud Sign On account, you need to sign up for a new Cisco Security Cloud Sign On Account by following the instructions in Create a New Cisco Security Cloud Sign On Account and Configure Duo Multi-factor Authentication.

 Login Fails Using a Saved Bookmark